ta4tsering/Yotube/README.md

 # Required input
       - list file of youtube video links
 # Output
-      - this script will give out a spreadsheet will three column
+      - this script will give out a spreadsheet with three column
          1. Links
          2. Durations
          3. Title
-# I used YotubeApi to get all the required informations
+ I used YotubeApi to get all the required informations